Raghav548/ingestion-api-loopai/README.md

+⚠️ Important: This project is hosted on Render's free tier.
+Due to platform limitations, the API instance automatically spins down after periods of inactivity.
+As a result, the first request after a period of no usage may take up to 50 seconds or more to receive a response.
+Subsequent requests will respond normally.
 # Ingestion API Service

 This is a data ingestion microservice that supports batch processing, prioritization, and asynchronous status tracking.
 Built as part of a system design assignment, it allows clients to ingest data with configurable priorities and track the processing status of each batch.